ava-labs/avalanchego/snow/engine/snowman/block/README.md

 This brief document outlines the requirements and structure of StateSummaries, StateKeys and StateHashes for Snowman and Snowman++ VMs supporting state syncing.

-State syncing allows safe rebuilding the VM state at a given height without the need to download and re-execute the whole block history from that height down to genesis.
+State syncing allows safely rebuilding the VM state at a given height without the need to download and re-execute the whole block history from genesis.

 ## Supported operations and requirements